Board of Finance

 The Diocesan Board of Finance has a Custodian Trustee role for many ecclesiastical trusts.
 These can be PCC and Incumbent and Churchwardens’ Trusts which include both financial and property Trusts.

 Board of Education

 The Diocesan Board of Education administers those educational trusts for which it is custodian trustee.
 This includes the Bishop Wordsworth Educational Trust.
-More inforation about educational trusts can be found here.
+More information about educational trusts can be found here.

 Ecclesiastical trusts and parish property

-The diocese has around 800 ecclesiastical and charitable trusts and parish properties vested in the Diocesan Board of Finance.
+The diocese has around 800 ecclesiastical trusts and parish properties held by (or vested in) the Diocesan Board of Finance as Custodian Trustee.